bitbcybr/cis-controls-vX-tools/README.md

 Some work to do but as of the great work from Auditscripts and MartinSohn not that much.
 Check of NIST mapping and other adjustments will follow.

-Note: Please search different ressources for the changes in CIS Controls v8.1 about the Decision Methodology for Asset Classes (e.g. "Documentation" added as Asset Class).
+Note: Search for the changes in CIS Controls v8.1 about the Decision Methodology for Asset Classes (e.g. "Documentation" added as Asset Class).

 License as was CC BY-SA 4.0